naronesty/SoftDev-Workshop/25_flask-apache/README.md

    ```
    sudo nano /etc/apache2/sites-available/FlaskApp.conf
    ```
-   Change "mywebsite.com" to the IP, "FlaskApp" to name of your flask app and "admin" to your user
+   Change mywebsite.com to the IP, and FlaskApp to name of your flask app
    ```
    <VirtualHost *:80>
 		ServerName mywebsite.com